 Matte Vs Glow

 Radiant glowing skin tends to look best in real life, but you want to avoid excess shine for your wedding pictures.
 So, a combination of the two is the best option for your base.
-If you usually go for a glowing base, opt for Max Factor Miracle Glow Universal Highlighter.

 Don’t be afraid to add some colour to your wedding look – especially if you’re opting for a classic white wedding dress.
 You don’t want to look too washed out, so opt for a lip colour at least two shades brighter than your skin tone, a warm pink looks pretty and feminine but fun.
 Alternatively, if you feel more comfortable in a matte nude lip, be playful with your eyes with a tiny hint of shimmer or warm copper tones.